vzachari/IronSmithQSM/README.md

 All 5 columns need to be provided, otherwise Ironsmith will exit with errors.

-## 5) Quality of life features:
+## 5) Optional features:

-### Skipping freesurfer segmentation
+### Skipping FreeSurfer segmentation

-If a participant already has a completed freesurfer recon-all -all segmentation folder and you would like Ironsmith to skip the freesurfer segmentation step, do the following:
+If FreeSurfer has already run and a participant has a completed FreeSurfer recon-all -all segmentation folder, Ironsmith can skip the FreeSurfer segmentation step by doing the following:

-a) Copy the freesurfer recon-all folder (the one containing the *label*, *mri*, *scripts*, *stats*, *surf*... folders) into **/OutputFolder/Freesurfer_Skip**, where **OutputFolder** is the one specified/to be specified in the Ironsmith command.
+a) Copy the FreeSurfer recon-all folder (the one containing the *label*, *mri*, *scripts*, *stats*, *surf*... folders) into **/OutputFolder/FreeSurfer_Skip**, where **OutputFolder** is the one specified/to be specified in the Ironsmith command.

-You can create the /OutputFolder/Freesurfer_Skip folder or Ironsmith will create it for you if you have run it at least once previously for OutputFolder.
+You can create the /OutputFolder/FreeSurfer_Skip folder or Ironsmith will create it for you if you have run it at least once previously for OutputFolder.

 b) Rename the recon-all folder to **Subj_FreeSurfSeg_Skull**.
 Subj should match the one provided in MyInputFile and should correspond to the participant you want the segmentation step skipped.

-**Note:** if Ironsmith runs freesurfer it will create **Subj_FreeSurfSeg_Skull** and place it under **/OutputFolder/Subj/MPR**.
+**Note:** if Ironsmith runs FreeSurfer it will create **Subj_FreeSurfSeg_Skull** and place it under **/OutputFolder/Subj/MPR**.
 This helps reduce processing time if for any reason one would like to repeat the analysis on a given participant (e.g. due to crash or errors).
-Just copy/move this folder over to **/OutputFolder/Freesurfer_Skip**, delete the problematic participant folder (e.g. **/OutputFolder/Subj**) and re-run Ironsmith.
+Just copy/move this folder over to **/OutputFolder/FreeSurfer_Skip**, delete the problematic participant folder (e.g. **/OutputFolder/Subj**) and re-run Ironsmith.

 ### Processing participants in parallel

-Running the same Ironsmith command with the same MyInputFile and output folder in mulitiple terminal windows allows for parallel processing of participants in MyInputFile.
+Parallel processing can significantly increase the speed of analyses.
+Running the Ironsmith command with the same MyInputFile and output folder in multiple terminal windows allows for parallel processing of participants specified in MyInputFile.

 *For example, running three instances of Ironsmith:*